Gravitational Causality and the Self-Stress of Photons: Explicit Form Factors at One Loop

 \section{Explicit Form Factors at One Loop}

-In this appendix we summarize the full results of the loop calculations both for the discontinuities of $F_2(t)$ and $F_3(t)$ for the full form factors integrated by dispersion relations (\ref{discAllFs}).
-In the following $\tau=1-4m^2/t$.
+In this appendix we summarize the full results of the loop calculations for $\Disc F_i(t)$ and the full form factors $F_i(t)$ integrated by the dispersion relations \eref{discAllFs}.
+In the following, we set $\tau=1-4m^2/t$ for brevity.

 In the case of fermion loops, we find perfect agreement with the results of \cite{Berends:1975ah,Milton:1977je}.
 Comparing our results with Ref. \cite{Coriano:2011zk,Armillis:2010qk} that discuss spin-1 and Higgs contributions we find excellent but not perfect agreement.
 A small discrepancy is found for the $F_1$ form factor: rather than $[5m_W^2+7s]$ in front to $-1/2 D_0$ in the first line of Eq.~(149) of Ref.~\cite{Coriano:2011zk}, we have $[5m_W^2+\frac{7}{2}s]$.
 This discrepancy corresponds to a difference in the imaginary parts by an amount $\Disc \delta F_1= \frac{7}{2} i\alpha \sqrt{1-\frac{4 m_W^2}{s_{13}}}$.
-It's very remarkable that the contribution of tens of diagrams in \cite{Coriano:2011zk} is reproduced in the present work by integrating the discontinuity of just one or two diagrams.
+It is quite remarkable that the contribution of tens of diagrams in \cite{Coriano:2011zk} is reproduced in the present work by integrating the discontinuity of just one or two diagrams.

-\subsection{Electron loops}
+\subsection{Electron loops ($X = \psi$)}

-\subsection{Scalar loops}
+\subsection{Scalar loops ($X = \phi$)}

-\subsection{Vector loops}
+\subsection{Vector loops ($X = W$)}